celestiaorg/celestia-app/docs/architecture/adr-009-non-interactive-default-rules-for-reduced-padding.md

 Current

-> - Messages that span multiple rows must begin at the start of a row (this can occur if a message is longer than k shares or if the block producer decides to start a message partway through a row and it cannot fit).
-> - Messages begin at a location aligned with the largest power of 2 that is not larger than the message length or k.
+> - Messages must begin at a location aligned with the largest power of 2 that is not larger than the message length or k.
+If the messages are larger than k, then they must start on a new row.

 Proposed